spring-projects/spring-ai/embedding-clients/transformers-embedding/README.md

 One, quick, way to achieve this, is to use the [optimum-cli](https://huggingface.co/docs/optimum/exporters/onnx/usage_guides/export_a_model#exporting-a-model-to-onnx-using-the-cli) command line tool.

-Following snippet creates an python virtual environment, installs the required packages and runs the optimum-cli to serialize (e.g. export) the models:
+Following snippet prepares a python virtual environment, installs the required packages and serializes (e.g. exports) specified model using `optimum-cli` :

 ```bash
 python3 -m venv venv